 Please note that some the topics and exercises in this guide may bring up a lot of emotions, and we encourage you to check-in with yourself after each activity.
 If you find that certain exercises are particularly difficult or uncomfortable for you, consider journaling, meditating, and/or discussing your experience with a therapist.
-If you do not have a therapist and would like to connect with one, you can visit NEDA's directory of facilities and treatment providers or you can also refer to the resource page at the end of the manual for additional organizations and resources.
+If you do not have a therapist and would like to connect with one, you can visit NEDA's find treatment page or you can also refer to the resource page at the end of the manual for additional organizations and resources.